Phastboy/alx-low_level_programming/0x00-hello_world/README.md

 - `2-assembler`: Script that generate the assembly code of a C code.
 - `3-name`: Script that compiles a c file to an executable named `cisfun`.
 - `4-puts.c`: C program that prints `"programming is like building a multilingal puzzle` with `puts function`.
+- `5-printf.c`:  C program that prints exactly `with proper grammar, but the outcome is a piece of art,`, followed by a new line.